History of cheese: Earliest origins

+Legends and folklore

 An Arab legend attributes the discovery of cheese to an Arab trader who used this method of storing milk.
 However, cheese was already well known among the Sumerians.

-Ancient Egypt, Greece and Rome
+Ancient History: Egypt, Europe and the Mediterranean (3000BCE - 500CE)

+Ancient Egypt

 Archaeological evidence for making cheese in Egypt goes back about 5,000 years.
 In 2018, archeologists from Cairo University and the University of Catania reported the discovery of the oldest known cheese from Egypt.
-Discovered in the Saqqara necropolis, it is around 3200 years old.
+Discovered in the Saqqara necropolis, it is around 3,200 years old.
 Earlier, remains identified as cheese were found in the funeral meal in an Egyptian tomb dating around 2900 BC.
 Visual evidence of Egyptian cheesemaking was found in Egyptian tomb murals made in approximately 2000 BC.

+Ancient Europe

 Cheese-making was known in Europe at the earliest level of Hellenic myth.
 According to Pliny the Elder, cheese became a sophisticated enterprise at the start of the ancient Rome era.
 During the ancient Rome era, valued foreign cheeses were transported to Rome to satisfy the tastes of the social elite.

+Ancient Mediterranean

 Ancient Greek mythology credited Aristaeus with the discovery of cheese.
 Homer's Odyssey (late 8th century BC) describes the Cyclops producing and storing sheep's and goat's milk and cheese:

 A letter of Epicurus to his patron requests a wheel of hard cheese so that he may make a feast whenever he wishes.
 Pliny recorded the Roman tradition that Zoroaster had lived on cheese.

 By Roman times, cheese-making was a common practice and food group.
 Columella's De Re Rustica (c.
 65 CE) details a cheese-making process involving rennet coagulation, pressing of the curd, salting, and aging.
 Pliny's Natural History (77 CE) devotes two chapters (XI, 96–97) to the diversity of cheeses enjoyed by Romans of the early Empire.
-He stated that the best cheeses came from pagi near Nîmes, and were identifiable as Lozère and Gévaudan and had to be eaten fresh.
+He stated that the best cheeses came from pagi near Nîmes, were identifiable as Lozère and Gévaudan, and had to be eaten fresh.